 Inefficient workflows are a known developer productivity killer.
 Devs constantly strive to produce higher quality software in minimal time, however, with redundant processes, and friction-filled hand-offs, the idea just seems a distant dream.

-Here’s how developers pay the price for slow workflows:
+Let us understand the effects of inefficient developer workflows and how developers pay the price for slow workflows.

 Take a software team working on some new product feature, and one of the automated tests fails intermittently.
 The team will spend hours trying to diagnose the issue, leading to delayed project timelines, and frustrated devs.
 That’s what flaky builds do to software teams- slowing them down, rising team frictions, and causing a dent on developer productivity.